cklapperich/LLM-Dungeon/prototype_prompts/gameplay_notes.md

 Each grapple level automatically restrains 1 limb of your choice.
 Limbs: leg, leg, arm, arm, mouth.

-## breeding
+## Arousal System

-breeding tradeoff - can either breed a 2nd time, or do some action to get another pack pull/draft.

 Arousal levels for narrative purposes: dry - slick - sopping maybe add gameplay implications too?

-DESIGN PHILOSOPHY:
+## DESIGN PHILOSOPHY:

 Killing should be easier than capturing
 Grappling should be hard but have tools to ensure progress Avoid loops through permanent debuffs
 Combat should always move toward a conclusion

-## dungeons
+## Dungeons

 Dungeon layout is fixed for now - limited control over it.

 ## Clothing/armor removal

 Practical Combat-Based Removal:

 Each lost point of vit loses some clothing.
-Can attempt to give a command to remove clothing if its a mind control monster. can attempt to tear clothing off a grappled heroine as an action some monster attack abilities naturally have a shred factor (claws, dissolving slime_) heroines can abandon an article of clothing to lower grapple level by one, if they have 1 free arm.
+Can attempt to give a command to remove clothing if its a mind control monster.
+Can attempt to tear clothing off a grappled heroine as an action Some monster attack abilities naturally have a shred factor (claws, dissolving slime) Heroines can abandon an article of clothing to lower grapple level by one, if they have 1 free arm.

 Gameplay Balance: